Arizona’s College and Career Ready Standards

 Welcome to Arizona!
 You have several options when selecting a school for your child(ren).
 You can find schools in your area and see how they are performing by visiting www.azreportcards.com, Arizona’s new comprehensive school report card system.
 Once there you’ll be able to see information about a school’s size, test results, and A-F letter grade rating.

-You’re absolutely correct – starting with the 2013-2014 school year, all Arizona schools will be implementing Arizona’s College and Career Ready Standards.
-These standards are more rigorous than Arizona’s previous standards, and we have many resources designed to help you better understand what they mean for your student(s).
+You’re absolutely correct – starting with the 2013-2014 school year, all Arizona schools began implementing Arizona’s College and Career Ready Standards.
+We have many resources designed to help you better understand what they mean for your student(s).

 In November 2014, the Arizona State Board of Education adopted a new statewide achievement test, AzMERIT, for Arizona students.
 In order to help communicate the purpose of the new test and several important aspects of the upcoming implementation process, the Arizona Department of Education has created a series of helpful resources to guide parents at www.azed.gov/AzMERIT.
 Please check that page often as we will regularly be adding new resources.